-At the end of the day, the details makes a difference.
-A potential client can see whether an attorney is paying attention to the details as it relates to their own appearance.
+At the end of the day, the details make a difference.
+A potential client can see whether an attorney is paying attention to the details related to their own appearance.
 They will then make assumptions (based on your appearance) about whether you would be paying attention to the details of their case if they were to hire you.

 Here are some simple tips for how an attorney can look extraordinary:

 1.)
-First-rate suits, ties and other clothing can be found on eBay or at second-hand stores.
-Versus buying cheap or average, new clothing as many attorneys want to do, quality suits and clothing can be bought for the same price as the second-rate stuff online at eBay or through second hand-stores.
+First-rate suits, ties, and other clothing can be found on eBay or at second-hand stores.
+Unlike buying cheap or average, new clothing as many attorneys want to do, quality suits and clothing can be bought for the same price as the second-rate stuff online at eBay or through second-hand stores.
 As hard as it might be for some to get over the idea of used clothing, attorneys can often buy a $500 or $1,000 suit online (made by one of the best brands) for $100 or $200.
 This is likely the same cost of that average suit you were going to buy new.
 The reality is most people who know clothing notice the difference between nice and average clothing quickly.

 2.)
-Overstock.com actually has lots of quality clothing that can be bought for a fraction of the cost of items in stores.
-If you are looking for cuff links, handkerchiefs and other accessories, this is a good place to look.
+Overstock.com actually has lots of quality clothing that can be bought for a fraction of the items’ cost in stores.
+If you are looking for cuff links, handkerchiefs, and other accessories, this is a good place to look.

 3.)
 Find an affordable dry cleaner that can also make minor adjustments to the clothing you are purchasing.
-At the end of the day, you have to wear clothing that fits and that is not wrinkled.
-Get your clothing altered if need be so it fits your measurements.
-Lots of dry cleaners can make these small adjustments at the fraction of a cost of an expensive tailor.
+At the end of the day, you have to wear clothing that fits and is not wrinkled.
+Get your clothing altered, if need be, so it fits your measurements.
+Many dry cleaners can make these small adjustments at a fraction of the cost of an expensive tailor.

 4.)
-You need to do the little things to look fantastic in the initial room.
+It would help if you did the little things to look fantastic in the initial room.
 For example, you should polish your shoes every day.
 This can be done efficiently with a polishing sponge that you can find in almost any local pharmacy for less than $10.
 While button-up shirts may be more convenient for you, buy shirts that allow for cuff links and use them.
-If you are a man, buy some handkerchiefs and wear them each and every day.
+If you are a man, buy some handkerchiefs and wear them every day.
 If you are a lady, you can do all kinds of little things to accessorize.

 5.)
-You need a watch whether you use it to tell the time or not.
+It would help if you had a watch whether you use it to tell the time or not.
 The watch does not have to be the most expensive one on the market.
 However, you do need to get something respectable and put it on your wrist each day.
 As with suits and ties, a quality watch can be obtained on eBay at a fraction of the cost of what you would pay for something new in the store.

 At the end of the day, your appearance does matter.
 You cannot afford to look second-rate when that quality client walks through the day.
-Whether you like it or not, potential clients do notice and will make decisions on who to hire based on appearance.
+Whether you like it or not, potential clients notice and will decide who to hire based on appearance.